How Alexandria Ocasio-Cortez, a 28-year-old Democratic Socialist, just pulled off “the biggest upset of 2018”

 Just seven months ago, Alexandria Ocasio-Cortez was working as a bartender.
-Tonight, she pulled off the most stunning upset of the primaries, defeating Joe Crowley, the fourth-most-powerful Democrat in the House, and stunning political observers.
-Ocasio-Cortez, 28, is likely to defeat her Republican opponent in her heavily-Democratic district in New York that encompasses the eastern Bronx and parts of north-central Queens, which would make her the youngest member of Congress, ushering in a new era in politics.
+Tonight, she pulled off the most stunning upset of the primaries, defeating Joe Crowley, the fourth most-powerful Democrat in the House, and stunning political observers.
+Ocasio-Cortez, 28, is likely to defeat her Republican opponent in her heavily Democratic district in New York that encompasses the eastern Bronx and parts of north-central Queens, which would make her the youngest member of Congress, ushering in a new era in politics.
 Her victory, in which she received 58% of the vote while the longtime incumbent captured just 42%, was declared “the biggest upset of the 2018 elections so far” by Time magazine.

-The community organizer and member of the Democratic Socialists ran on a very progressive platform, calling to abolish ICE, criminal justice reform, a federal jobs guarantee and Medicare-for-all.
+The community organizer and member of the Democratic Socialists ran on a very progressive platform, which includes calling to abolish ICE, criminal justice reform, a federal jobs guarantee, and Medicare-for-all.
 And she faced a huge challenge, raising just $200,000 compared to the $3 million collected by Crowley, but she captured the energy of her community and tapped into their passions.
 Last week, as the city was convulsed with anger and protests over the Trump administration’s child separation policy, Ocasio-Cortez traveled down to Texas and confronted border agents outside of an ICE detention center.

 The child detention camps are here – I confronted the border officers myself.